How Can You Teach Mindfulness To Students?

-While the scientists at the University of Wisconsin-Madison Center for Investigating Healthy Minds (CIHM) at the Waisman Center aren’t yet ready to issue evidence-based kindfulness curriculum practices, Flook and CIHM outreach specialists Lisa Thomas Prince and Lori Gustafson offer the following tips for families wishing to engage in mindfulness practices.
+While the scientists at the University of Wisconsin-Madison Center for Investigating Healthy Minds (CIHM) at the Waisman Center aren’t yet ready to issue evidence-based mindfulness curriculum practices, Flook and CIHM outreach specialists Lisa Thomas Prince and Lori Gustafson offer the following tips for families wishing to engage in mindfulness practices for a more positive classroom atmosphere.

 1. Create a quiet space in your classroom

-Find a time and/or place where you and your students can pause for a few moments and develop a sense of familiarity with quiet.
+Find a time and/or place where you and your students can pause for a few moments and develop a sense of comfort with the quiet.
 Notice how we may become aware of things around us and in us in a new and different way.

 This can work for you as a teacher as you design instruction or respond to student work, or the spaces students work themselves.
-If you’re unable to create such a space for students, the use of white noise (simplynoise.com, for example) can help mask background noise or still “overactive” minds.
+If you’re unable to create such a space for students, the use of white noise (simplynoise.com, for example) can help mask background noise or still ‘overactive’ minds.
+We even made our own blend of background noise for reading and writing, too.

 2. Pay attention with purpose and curiosity